jayprophit/knowledge-base/docs/robotics/advanced_system/README.md

 ### New: Quantum Drive, Thought, and Mechanics
 See [Quantum Drive, Thought, and Mechanics](./quantum_drive_and_thought.md) for documentation, code, and integration of quantum drive theory, quantum-inspired cognition, and quantum mechanics in advanced robotics.

+### New: Blockchain Integration
+See [Blockchain Integration](./blockchain_integration.md) for documentation, code, and advanced improvements in blockchain technology, consensus, smart contracts, and decentralized applications for advanced robotics.

+### New: AI/ML Integration
+See [AI/ML Integration](./ai_ml_integration.md) for comprehensive documentation, code, and advanced improvements in artificial intelligence and machine learning technologies for advanced robotics.

+### New: Sanskrit-Style Reorganization
+See [Sanskrit-Style Reorganization](./sanskrit_style_reorganization.md) for a hierarchical, modular, commentary-rich restructuring of Quantum Nexus, integrating universal improvements and ancient-modern-future knowledge systems.

 ### New: Self-Powering and Regeneration
 See [Self-Powering and Regeneration](./self_powering_and_regeneration.md) for a framework, implementation strategies, and code on harvesting energy from radiation, light, heat, RF, air, water, kinetic movement, rest, and self-regeneration in advanced robotics.